 Can car drivers do anything to reduce the probability of having an accident with a motorcyclist?
 Yes.
 It is also possible to reduce the likelihood of a fatal outcome if a crash does occur.
-Keep in mind the following safe driving tips so you can potentially avoid an accident with a motorcycle.
+Keep in mind the following safe driving tips so you can avoid an accident.

 Motorcyclists realize that they can be easy to miss and therefore are often trying to predict what surrounding cars are going to do.
 It is much easier to predict a turn or lane change if the vehicle uses their signal.
 Therefore, it is recommended that you get in the habit of always using your signals even if you think no one is nearby to see.
 By signaling what you are about to do, you may give a motorcyclist a chance to react and avoid an accident.

 Allow extra room when driving near a motorcycle.
 If you are behind a motorcycle allow more space than you usually would for a car.
 If one is next to you speed up or slow down so they are not in your blind spot.